Unit 3: Advanced Topics & Disease Prevention¶

 - A sleep specialist consultation if sleep is an issue

-When helping clients think about supplements, encouraging them to consider opportunity cost is valuable.
-What else could that money do for their health?
+When helping clients think about supplements, it's worth bringing up opportunity cost: What else could that money do for their health?

 [CHONK: Coaching Supplement Conversations]

-Here's the reality you'll face: clients will ask you about supplements.
-Constantly.
-And as covered in Chapter 1.5, you can't prescribe or recommend them.
+Here’s the reality: clients will ask you about supplements, and they’ll ask a lot.
+(Totally normal.)
+As covered in Chapter 1.5, though, you can’t prescribe or recommend supplements.

 The NBHWC scope of practice explicitly states that coaches may share evidence-based information from reputable sources but do not provide nutrition consultation, create meal plans, or recommend supplements.

-This boundary exists for good reasons: client safety, legal protection, and professional integrity.
+That boundary exists for good reasons, including client safety, legal protection, and professional integrity.

 Share evidence-based information: